 BasrimArabic, Indonesian, Malay, Turkish Means "my vision" from Arabic بصر (basar) meaning "vision, sight".
 It is often given in honour of Muslim theologian and writer Hasan al-Basri.

-BukharimIndonesian, Malay From the name of 9th-century Islamic scholar Muhammad al-Bukhari (810-870), who complied the Sahih al-Bukhari, a collection of hadiths.
-His name is derived from his birthplace, the city of Bukhara in present-day Uzbekistan.
+BukharimIndonesian, Malay From the name of 9th-century Islamic scholar Muhammad al-Bukhari, whose name was derived from the city of Bukhara in present-day Uzbekistan.